MicrosoftDocs/windows-iotcore-docs/CONTRIBUTING.md

 ## Authoring your contribution

 Once you have forked and cloned the repo to your local machine, you can begin authoring with the text editor of your choice.
 We, of course, recommend [Visual Studio Code](https://code.visualstudio.com/), a free lightweight open source editor from Microsoft.
-If you are unfamiliar with markdown authoring, see [How to use Markdown](https://review.docs.microsoft.com/en-us/help/contribute/contribute-how-to-write-use-markdown) in the OPS Guide.
+For help with markdown authoring, check out this [Markdown is FUN for Everyone!
+Poster](windows-iotcore/media/DocsMarkdownPoster.pdf) with all of the basics you need to know.
+You can even print it and hang it on your wall as a reminder to contribute.

 ## Submitting your contribution and filing a Pull Request (PR)